 Constable VAT charges an hourly rate for services provided.
-Our billing rates can be viewed here.
 We do offer discounts to charity clients or on a case-by-case basis where appropriate, for example where the tax risk is very low or we are given a large recurring assignment.

 It is our policy to be transparent regarding the fees we charge.
 Our standard practice is to bill time monthly, having provided a detailed time summary and agreed the fee before raising the invoice.
 We can agree fixed fees for discrete pieces of advice and if this is done we will stick to our quote assuming no unexpected variations to the scope of our engagement.